Red meat causes cancer, diabetes, and heart disease – so says the media.

 This argument seems to surface on an annual basis.
 Media outlets create click-bait headlines telling you that if you eat red meat, you’re going to get cancer.
 (1, 2, 3, 4) But that’s not what the research suggests.

-Red meat and it being a cause for colorectal cancer is a common argument made against beef.
-Yet the scientific literature suggests there’s no connection between red meat consumption and colorectal cancer.
+A common argument against red meat is that it causes colorectal cancer.
+Yet the scientific literature suggests there’s no connection between eating red meat and colorectal cancer.
 One review looked at 35 different studies and still could not find any link between red meat and cancer.
 (5)

-The connection between diabetes and red meat began after a 2014 research journal claimed that red meat consumption raised fasting insulin and hemoglobin A1c levels.
-(6) Fasting insulin and hemoglobin A1c are common markers used to diagnose diabetes.
+The connection between type 2 diabetes and red meat began after a 2014 research journal claimed that eating red meat raised fasting insulin and hemoglobin A1c levels.
+(6) These are common markers used to diagnose diabetes.
 Unfortunately, this study neglected one crucial variable – the participants body mass index (BMI).

-As I’m sure you know, being overweight and/or obese is a strong predictor of diabetes.
+As I’m sure you know, being overweight and/or obese is a strong predictor of type 2 diabetes.
 This study failed to consider this variable.
-When critics accounted for BMI levels, the connection between red meat and diabetes was no more than random chance.
-Obesity, not red meat, causes diabetes.
+When critics accounted for BMI levels, the connection between red meat and type 2 diabetes was no more than random chance.
+Obesity, not red meat, causes type 2 diabetes.
 But you already knew that!

 Red meat causes heart disease